-working days without good reason, and the reason(s) must be clearly explained to the resident. stage 2 review may take longer than 20 working days, in these instances we will agree this in advance with the customer and provide a full explanation.
-6.15Landlords must decide whether an extension to this timescale is needed when considering the complexity of the complaint and then inform the resident of the expected timescale for response.
-Any extension must be no more than 20 working days without good reason, and the roason(c) must he clearly explained to theYesAs above section 5 of our policy states that the timescales to respond to a complaint at stage 2 will normally be no more than 20 working days from the date of stage 2 formal acknowledgement.
-In exceptional circumstances a stage 2 review may take longer --- ---

-6.16 When an organisation informs a resident Yes The Housing Ombudsman contact about an extension to these timescales, details are provided at each stage of they must be provided with the contact the complaint, and when extending details of the Ombudsman. a complaint response HOS signposting is set out within all template letters
+6.15 Landlords must decide whether an extension to this timescale is needed when considering the complexity of the complaint and then inform the resident of the expected timescale for response.
+Any extension must be no more than 20 working days without good reason, and the reason(s) must be clearly explained to the resident.
+Yes As above section 5 of our policy states that we will respond to a complaint at stage 2 within 20 working days from the date of the stage 2 formal acknowledgement.
+We recognise that some complaints may require detailed investigations and an extension to this timescale may be required.
+Where this is the case, we will inform the customer about the timescale in which we will respond.
+This will usually be no more than 20 working days.
+We will not extend a complaint without good reason, if an extension beyond 20 working days is needed, we will clearly explain this to the customer.
+6.16 When an organisation informs a resident about an extension to these timescales, they must be provided with the contact details of the Ombudsman.
+Yes The Housing Ombudsman contact details are provided at each stage of the complaint, and when extending a complaint response HOS signposting is set out within all template letters.

-1

 6.17 A complaint response must be provided to Yes Section 5 of our policy states that

 the resident when the answer to the at both stages of our complaints

 complaint is known, not when the process we provide a complaint

 outstanding actions required to address response to the customer when the

 the issue are completed.
 Outstanding answer to the complaint is known

 actions must still be tracked and actioned not when the outstanding actions

 promptly with appropriate updates required to address the issue are

 provided to the resident. completed.

-F

 Within our complaints procedure

 (Section 7.2) we also say that where

 we do need to manage customer

 feedback within our complaints

 service, we will make sure that all

 new complaints are responded to

 within our required timeframes

 when the answer to the complaint is

 known, not when all actions

-required to address the issue are completed regardless of timeframe
+required to address the issue are

+completed regardless of timeframe.

 Actions outstanding from the

 complaint are tracked and delivered,

 with regular updates being provided

 to our customers.